adey-px/cluster-music/README.md

 10. Pro user who has made once-off payment using Stripe payment link provided, has the previledge for unlimited download of audio from the site

 ### 3.2 Features Left to Implement
+1. Add autoplay functionality to audios in the player
+2. Functionality to check audio format and automatically detect audio length/duration during uploading
+3. Random display of various audios from database on the home page and the right panel on now_playing page
-1. To allow user to be able to share audio on Social media platforms and email through button link attached to each audio
+4. Allow user to be able to share audio on Social media platforms and email through button link attached to each audio
-2. To allow authenticated user to see their play history on History page accessible via the History button link located on left panel
+5. Allow authenticated user to see their play history on History page accessible via the History button link located on left panel
-3. To use coding to implement Stripe payment for Pro users rather than the Payment link used due to constraint of project submission time
+6. Use coding to implement Stripe payment for Pro users rather than the Payment link used due to constraint of project submission time
+7. Improve the UI/UX design of the application for better user experience

 ### 3.3 Languages and Technologies Used
-1. <a href="https://en.wikipedia.org/wiki/HTML" target="_blank">HTML5:</a>  This project uses HTML5 as the backbone and main markup language.
+1. <a href="https://en.wikipedia.org/wiki/HTML" target="_blank">HTML5:</a>  This project uses HTML5 as the backbone and main markup language
-2. <a href="https://mdbootstrap.com/docs/b4/jquery/" target="_blank">Material Design:</a> It uses Material Design for Bootstrap 4 Standard as Frontend Framework to design its layout and user interface.
+2. <a href="https://mdbootstrap.com/docs/b4/jquery/" target="_blank">Material Design:</a> It uses Material Design for Bootstrap 4 Standard as Frontend Framework to design its layout and user interface
-2. <a href="https://en.wikipedia.org/wiki/CSS" target="_blank">CSS3:</a> The project uses CSS3 for additional styling.
+3. <a href="https://en.wikipedia.org/wiki/CSS" target="_blank">CSS3:</a> The project uses CSS3 for additional styling
-4. <a href="https://ianlunn.github.io/Hover/" target="_blank">Hover.CSS:</a> It uses Hover.css for button hover.
-5. <a href="https://fontawesome.com/" target="_blank">Font Awesome:</a> It uses Font Awesome for form input fields and button icons.
+4. <a href="https://fontawesome.com/" target="_blank">Font Awesome:</a> It uses Font Awesome for form input fields and button icons
-6. <a href="https://www.javascript.com/" target="_blank">JavaScript:</a> It uses vanilla JavaScript for audio player functionality
+5. <a href="https://www.javascript.com/" target="_blank">JavaScript:</a> It uses vanilla JavaScript for audio player functionality
-7. <a href="https://www.djangoproject.com/" target="_blank">Django:</a>  It uses Django framework based on Python Language.
-The Django technology is to develop the site's dynamic content, CRUD Operations, user authentication and other programming functionalities.
+6. <a href="https://www.djangoproject.com/" target="_blank">Django:</a>  It uses Django framework based on Python Language.
+The Django technology is to develop the site's dynamic content, CRUD Operations, user authentication and other programming functionalities

-8. <a href="https://www.mongodb.com/" target="_blank">MongoDB:</a> It uses MongoDB, a Nosql database which stores user data in various collections.
-The data is manipulated programmatically through CRUD operations.
+7. <a href="https://www.sqlite.org/index.html" target="_blank">SQLite:</a> It uses default SQLite database engine in Django to store data

-9. <a href="https://heroku.com" target="_blank">Heroku:</a> It uses Heorku platform as a Service for deployment to make the application visible and available for the public
+8. <a href="https://www.pythonanywhere.com/" target="_blank">Python Anywhere:</a> It uses Python Anywhere platform as a Service for deployment to make the application visible and available for the public

 ## 4.0 Testing
 All the internal and external links including menu items on navigation bar works well and the application looks good on Chrome, Mozilla and Edge browsers.
-The site is responsive on mobile devices.
+The site is responsive on mobile devices

 ### 4.1 Code Validation
 1. HTML codes were tested with <a href="https://validator.w3.org/#validate_by_input" target="_blank">W3C MarkUp Validation Service</a>.
-The codes returned with no error.
+The codes returned with no error
 2. CSS codes were tested with <a href="https://jigsaw.w3.org/css-validator/" target="_blank">W3C CSS Validation Service</a>.
-The codes returned with no error.
+The codes returned with no error
 3. JavaScript codes were tested with <a href="https://jshint.com/" target="_blank">JSHint</a>.
-The codes returned with no error.
+The codes returned with no error
 4. Python codes were tested with <a href="http://pep8online.com/" target="_blank">PEP8</a>.
-The codes returned with no error.
+The codes returned with no error

 ### 4.2 Testing Responsiveness
 All the pages of this application are well responsive on all devices including dektop, tablet and mobile devices.
-See images below for results.
+See images below for results
 <img src="readme/capture-one.png" alt="responsiveness-result">
 <img src="readme/capture-two.png" alt="responsiveness-result">
 <img src="readme/capture-three.png" alt="responsiveness-result">